 Local democracy needs local journalists and bloggers to report and scrutinise the work of their council, and increasingly, people read their news via digital media.
 The new 'right to report' goes hand in hand with our work to stop unfair state

 competition from municipal newspapers - together defending the independent free press.

 There is now no excuse for any council not to allow these new rights.
 Parliament has changed the law, to allow a robust and healthy local democracy.
-This will change the way people see local government, and allow them to view close up the good work that
+This will change the way people see local government, and allow them to view close up the good

 Further information New rights

-The government has published a plain English guide
+The government has published a

-of practical information on how the public can exercise their new rights, and what they should expect from their local government bodies.
+plain English guide of practical information on how the public can exercise their new rights, and what they should expect from their local government bodies.

 The controversially titled Racist Joke Show has been pulled from the Edinburgh Fringe.
 It is an examination of the subject of racism rather than a show featuring offensive jokes.

 Stand-up Jay Islaam had already taken a bit of flak over a poster for the show including a golliwog.
 A festival sponsor, Arts & Business Scotland, a publicly-funded quango wanted to be removed from the poster, which was agreed.

 But now the show has been removed from the Festival programme completely, although it is unclear who made the decision.